 By Bryce C. Barros Guest Contributor

-Like many Chinese Daoist gods and goddesses, Mazu was a real person.
+Mazu was a real person, like many Chinese Daoist gods and goddesses.
 She was born as Lin Mo-Niang (林默娘) to a family of fishermen.
-She is believed to have been born in the year 960 on Meizhou Island, Putian County, Fujian Province and to have died in the year 987 AD.
+Mazu is believed to have been born in the year 960 AD on Meizhou Island, Putian County, Fujian Province.
+Furthermore, she died in the year 987 AD.